 There are a number of ways to invest in real estate.
 Yes, you can try your hand at fixing and flipping homes.
 You can buy shares in publicly traded home builders, mortgage companies, brokerage companies, or title companies.
 If you’re interested in the trend towards rental properties, you can invest in one or more of the publicly traded rental REITs.

-But, if you’re looking for a way to build wealth and dependable monthly cash flow over time, then owning rental properties may be for you.
-Most people that own rental properties want the peace of mind that they own a physical asset, that doesn’t fluctuate too much in value, that provides others a necessity (shelter), and can generate steady cash flow.
-In this period, with incredibly low interest rates on certificates of deposit and extremely low government bond yields, steady income is hard to come by.
+But, if you're looking for a way to build wealth and dependable monthly cash flow over time, then owning rental properties may be for you.
+Most people that own rental properties want the peace of mind that they own a physical asset, that doesn't fluctuate too much in market value, that provides others a necessity (shelter), and can generate steady cash flow.
+In a volatile market, owning real estate provides stability.
 Rental properties are an attractive alternative.